Nicole Natale:

 2021

 he world outside of the protective walls of Nicole Natale’s home may be in turmoil, but inside the only turmoil is in Natale’s whirlwind brain, where thoughts flutter about like bits of paper caught in a maelstrom.
-It’s 6:45 a.m. and the sunlight that peeks through the window frames her face like a cherubic metaphor for a light bulb going off.
-Natale’s wake up call is often her latest creation.
+In the mornings, Natale’s wake up call is often her latest creation.

 T

-Famously reclusive, even before the global pandemic of 2020, Natale is less of an eccentric artist and more of an old soul, easily exhausted by minutiae, small talk, or insincerity.
 If you are one of the rare people who gets to meet Natale in person, you’ll find her a fascinating mix of stunning creativity peppered with small amounts of bravado, an obvious kind heart and one of those rare artists who can easily draw their boundaries and stick to them.
-One is reminded of Stanley Kubrik, also a famous reclusive and like Kubrick, Natale is more than the sum of her personality parts: easy to misunderstand her boundaries for ego, when in fact it’s an artist's sensibility.
-She knows that her creations, like all great ideas, are precious things that must be protected from the ill informed, the jaded or worse, the skeptical fool.
-Her creations are literally manifestations of her multiple dimensions as a human being, as a mother, as an artist, but more to the point; as an observer.
+She knows that her creations, like all great ideas, are precious things that must be protected from the ill-informed, the jaded or worse, the skeptical fool.
+Her creations are literally manifestations of her multiple dimensions as a human being, as a mother, as an artist, but more to the point, as an observer.
 While her creations are infused with humanity, there isn’t a lot of syrupy sentimentality or naive angst in her work.
 Natale is refreshingly honest, but equally as vulnerable.
 This lends an air of agelessness to her.
-Admittedly a francophile with a keen interest in pre-war Paris, Natale’s personal style feels timeless.
+Admittedly a Francophile with a keen interest in pre-war Paris, Natale’s personal style feels timeless.
 Think French Vogue meets the Mad Hatter Tea Party from Alice in Wonderland.

 In recent years Natale has withdrawn from more public life, in favor of concentrating on an artist's life as well as being a mother at a time of significant unrest in America.
 Her own childhood was a story of contrast.
 Up until this point it was really okay and fantastic.

-“I think that it's important that whenever something is communicated about my identity that the hispanic or latino aspect is included.
-Although I’ve had very conflicted experiences (not within my own family but with extended family) because I am so fair.
+“I think that it's important that whenever something is communicated about my identity that the Latino aspect is included.
+Although I’ve had very conflicted experiences because I am so fair.
 There’s been the imposter syndrome associated with that.
-Living in Spain and learning about my heritage helped me gain clarity about where I come from.”
+Living in Spain and learning about my heritage and the Puerto Rican diaspora helped me gain clarity about where I come from.”

 Her regimented upbringing fueled her imagination and her hunger for intelligent rebellion which she found in the characters and stories she was attracted to.
 She could often be found hiding in a closet or bathroom engrossed in a book.
 Quite like the classic story, Alice in Wonderland, her mind is constantly pulling things from the ethers in a fashion that resembles the childlike curiosity of Alice and the eclectic, unconventional manner of the MadHatter.

-As for her ‘creative process,’ first, she’s smart enough and attuned to see the final product.
+As for her ‘creative process,’ first, she’s attuned to see the final product.
 “I’m a very pen to paper person, I’ll write out the list or notes to accomplish it, I’m constantly in the creative process.
 From the moment I open my eyes I’m in ‘the mode,’ I’m jotting notes down on pieces of paper or putting them in my phone, there’s a lot of ‘sending ships out into the world,’ I email myself and text myself ideas.
-My creativity comes with a fair amount of hubris and that’s why it's hard for me to look at all the projects I have going on and make a decision on what to do.
-There’s this thing that’s really hard and really important for me so I’m going to run a hundred miles in another direction to get people on board with another idea because I can’t see that project at the time, but the really hard one I can see very clearly.
-Everything is so next level with me.
-Conversations with my kids can turn into a whole suite of new creative devices.”

 Currently in the works is a television project, a sequel to a previous novel, and three children’s books as well as unique funding mechanisms that can bring art to the world in a more expeditious manner.